Georgia woman facing ‘longest sentence’ for leaking to media

 SAVANNAH, Ga. — A Georgia woman who mailed a secret U.S. report to a news organization faces the “longest sentence” ever behind bars for a federal crime involving leaks to the news media, prosecutors said in a court filing.

 Former National Security Agency contractor Reality Winner, 26, is scheduled to be sentenced Aug.
-23 by a U.S. District Court judge in Augusta.
-She pleaded guilty in June to a single count of transmitting national security information when she worked as a translator at an NSA facility in Augusta.
+23 by U.S. District Court Judge J. Randal Hall in Augusta.
+She pleaded guilty in June to a single count of transmitting national security information when she worked in Augusta as a translator at an NSA facility.

 Winner’s plea deal with prosecutors calls for imprisonment of five years and three months.
 But the sentencing judge isn’t bound by that agreement.
 Winner’s crime carries a maximum penalty of 10 years.